-While, as a general rule, mediation is a voluntary process between parties in a legal dispute, Florida family courts may refer contested issues to mediation under Rule 12.740 of the Florida Family Law Rules of Procedure.
-However, the parties are entitled to choose and agree upon their own mediator, and they are able to be independently represented by counsel during the mediation.
-Unlike a court proceeding, each party has the option of discussing the dispute independently with the mediator or of meeting with the opposing party, depending upon the situation and the desires of the parties.
+As a general rule, mediation is a voluntary process between parties in a legal dispute, Florida family courts may refer contested issues to mediation under Rule 12.740 of the Florida Family Law Rules of Procedure.
+However, the parties are entitled to choose and agree upon their mediator, and they are able to be independently represented by counsel during the mediation.
+Unlike a court proceeding, each party has the option of discussing the dispute independently with the mediator or meeting with the opposing party, depending upon the situation and the parties'.

-Florida family courts set a 75 day time limit upon when mediation must be concluded from the point the first mediation conference takes place.
-Once concluded, mediated agreements must be signed by the parties and submitted to the court for final approval, unless the parties agree to keep the agreement confidential.
-Mediated agreements become part of the final judgment or order in a family law case, and are fully enforceable by the courts.
+Florida family courts set a 75-day time limit upon when mediation must be concluded from the point the first mediation conference takes place.
+Once concluded, the parties must sign mediated agreements and submit to the court for final approval unless the parties agree to keep the agreement confidential.
+Mediated agreements become part of the final judgment or order in a family law case and are fully enforceable by the courts.
 If the parties are unable to reach a resolution through mediation, the parties may ultimately have to resort to litigation.

-If you are in need of a qualified Miami Marital and Family Law Mediator to help you resolve a family law dispute, contact the law offices of Christy L. Hertz, P.A., online through this website, or at 305.444.3323.
+If you are in need of a qualified Miami Marital and Family Law Mediator to help you resolve a family law dispute, contact the law offices of Hertz • Sager, online through this website, or at 305.444.3323.